xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 the code that I've shown,  there's nothing to keep the programmer from adding code after  the  main  program  ... even another main program.
 The code will just not be  accessible.
-However,  we COULD access it via a `FORWARD` statement, which we'll be providing later.
+However,  we _could_ access it via a `FORWARD` statement, which we'll be providing later.
 As a  matter  of fact, many assembler language programmers like to use  the  area  just  after the program to declare large, uninitialized data blocks, so there may indeed be  some  value in